 - IRI Voracity workflows exported as batch files or shell scripts

 - IRI products and workflows exported as MapReduce and other execution environments on Hadoop

-- Any external program, such as SQL commands, database load utilities, file transfer operations, and more
+- Any external program, such as SQL commands, DB load utilities, file transfer operations, Java apps, and more

 Since IRI Workbench supports the execution of IRI products on remote servers through ssh connections in the Eclipse Remote Systems Explorer, you can also schedule these types of remote jobs.